The 9 Top Day Trips from Puerto Vallarta, Mexico

 This famous region for tequila is about a 4-hour trip from Puerto Vallarta.
 It will definitely be a full-day trip, or you can spend the night.
 The town is small, but the architecture is amazing.
 Spend a few hours just walking around and exploring all the local shops and restaurants.

-This region of Mexico is called Tequila Town because it’s surrounded by agave hills.
-There are also many tequila distilleries around and tasting tours.
+This region of Mexico is called Tequila Town because agave hills surround it.
+There are also many tequila distilleries and tasting tours around the area.

 Definitely visit Tequila Town if you’re a fan of Jose Cuervo.
 You can visit the Tequila Jose Cuervo Bar.
-You should also make time to stop at Fabrica La Rojena.
+It would be best if you also made time to stop at Fabrica La Rojena.
 It’s a distillery with tequila tasting and a margarita bar.

-If you’re looking for a secluded beach perfect for photos, Las Caletas is the place to go.
+Las Caletas is the place to go if you’re looking for a secluded beach perfect for photos.
 Many honeymooners and those looking for engagement or family photos come here because of the stunning backdrop.

 The nearby jungle also offers some interesting hiking opportunities.
-If you’re around in the spring or early summer, you’ll see tons of flowers blooming.
+You’ll see tons of flowers blooming if you’re around in the spring or early summer.

 Many people choose to rent beach chairs or hammocks to lounge in at Las Caletas.
 You can also go snorkeling or diving if you bring your own gear.